 This is the easiest number to calculate since you can just pull the balances from your credit report.

-The most obvious debt you’ll want paid off is your mortgage.
+The most obvious debt you’ll want to be paid off is your mortgage.
 Since it’s probably the biggest single debt you have, getting it paid off upon your death will go a long way toward making your family’s financial life easier after you’re gone.

 You may also consider paying off any car loans you or your spouse have.
 But you’ll only be paying off those loans that exist at the time of your death.
 It’s likely your spouse will need a new car loan in a few years.
 Use your best judgment on this one.